mbellehumeur/Hanging-Protocol-training-data/README.md

 If we do not standardize how this information is stored, radiologists will have to train each system separately.

-### Format
+## Format
-Each stored hanging protocol traing data point wiouyld be composed of a folder containing:
+Each stored hanging protocol training data point wiould be composed of a folder containing:
 1. A screenshot of the layout with privacy mode on.
 2. A hanging protocol DICOM object defining the layout and which series was assigned to which viewport (and other details).
 3. Separate folder for each study of the patient containing the metadata of each study/series of the patient in static DICOMweb format.
-Therefore each series/displayset will also include a thumbnail.
+Therefore each series/displayset will also include a thumbnail image.
+4. A way to identify which study was the current.

+The goal being that a hanging protocol AI agent could, using the metadata of the current and prior studies, find the most appropriate layout.